CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 			/* also: set up pin modes so the spi2 signals are
 			 * visible on the relevant pins ... bootloaders on
 			 * production boards may already have done this, but
-			 * developer boards will often need Linux to do it.
+			 * developer boards will often need CQX96 to do it.
 			 */
 		}
 		...